 Expert tip: Let a tour operator approach the cellar doors to book your group in.
 Most of the Hunter Valley cellar doors have different rules for groups brought with a tour operator to groups from the general public that perhaps have a designated driver.
 99% of the time you will be charged a higher fee as a “group off the street” so let us leverage our relationships and get you the best price at the cellar doors!

 Even if you let them know later that you are travelling with a tour guide, they often won’t go back on the original price quoted as they know you were willing to pay the previous price, so leave the organisation to us!

 It also helps to have your cellar door presentations in the morning if you have a group of wine drinkers and non-wine drinkers as lots of wine information becomes a little boring over and over again if some members of your group are only curious about the topic rather then being enthusiasts.
 Not to mention wine will taste particularly tart after a Pina Colada or two at lunch!

 Keeping It Flexible So There Is Something for Everyone!

 After a couple of morning cellar doors it is time to change things up and let your group “choose their own adventure”!
-Venues such as Matilda Bay Brewhouse or Ironbark Hill Brewhouse offer both wine tasting and craft beer paddles at the same venue.
-Matilda Bay also has one of the largest selections of cocktails and beertails available in the valley.
+Venues such as 4 Pines at the Farm (Matilda Bay Brewhouse) or Ironbark Hill Brewhouse offer both wine tasting and craft beer paddles at the same venue.
+4 Pines at the Farm also has one of the largest selections of cocktails and beertails available in the valley.
 An espresso martini is the perfect “pick you up” for that post-lunch food coma!

 Hunter Distillery is a huge crowd pleaser with flavoured vodkas (fruit and dessert flavours), schnapps and gins.
 Their funky test tubes for tasting and Australian natives that you’ve never heard of before such as “butterfly pea” (tastes like pineapple) will keep the spirit drinkers cheering.